 Oracle Audit Vault and Database Firewall monitors Oracle and non-Oracle database traffic to detect and block threats, as well as improves compliance reporting by consolidating audit data from databases, operating systems, directories, and other sources.
+It can be deployed on-premises or in the Oracle Cloud.

 Oracle Audit Vault and Database Firewall (AVDF) is a complete Database Activity Monitoring (DAM) solution that combines native audit data with network-based SQL traffic capture.
 AVDF includes an enterprise quality audit data warehouse, host-based audit data collection agents, powerful reporting and analysis tools, alert framework, audit dashboard, and a multi-stage Database Firewall.
 The Database Firewall uses a sophisticated grammar analysis engine to inspect SQL statements before they reach the database and determines with high accuracy whether to allow, log, alert, substitute, or block the incoming SQL.
 AVDF comes with collectors for Oracle Database, Oracle MySQL, Microsoft SQL Server, PostgreSQL, IBM Db2 (on LUW), SAP Sybase, Oracle Key Vault, Microsoft Active Directory, Linux, Windows, AIX, Solaris, and HPUX.
 A Quick-JSON collector simplifies ingesting audit data from databases like MongoDB.
 In addition to the provided collectors, AVDF's extensible framework allows simple configuration-based audit collection from JDBC-accessible databases and REST, JSON, or XML sources, making collection from most other systems easy.
 A full featured Java SDK allows creation of collectors for applications or databases that don't use a standard technology to record their audit trail.